 The Three Types of Tmall Accounts

-In short, flagship stores allow merchants to put up shop on the platform while owning their own brand and trademark and keeping sole authorization of their products.
+In short, flagship stores allow merchants to open the store on the platform while owning their own brand and trademark and keeping sole authorization of their products.

 Tmall registration and running fees can be a bit steep but are worth it.